 On financial market development, there are consultations for the banking sector, on the development of local capital markets, financial regulation and supervision of financial markets.

-Specific recommendations for action made to high-ranking decision-makers
+Specific recommendations for action made to high-level decision-makers

 Targeted support for trade and investment projects